Confidential

 The challenge: validate whether users would actually take out loans—in 3 months, without building technology, and without direct access to end users.

 Users received actual loan approvals and funding—we just orchestrated it manually instead of digitally.
+What made the validation succeed wasn't the manual orchestration itself — it was the structure we built first, naming what we needed to learn at each stage so the team could align on what to validate against.
 By proving demand before building, we helped the company de-risk a significant investment in a new financial services division.

 Marcelle has an incredible ability to align people on the knowns and unknowns surrounding a new initiative which makes it easy for the team around her to align on what they need to tackle to move forward.
 If we know the unknowns, it's easier to have something to validate against—I truly wish more people worked like Marcelle in this way!